Managing Work-Related Stress

 close your eyes, and relax your muscles.

-Then, focus on breathing regularly as you continuously repeat one simple word, such
+Then focus on breathing regularly as you keep repeating one simple word aloud or silently.

 Try muscle relaxation

-then release it.
 Next, tense your shoulders by bringing them up to your ears.
-Hold
+Hold for 5 seconds.
+Then

-then release.
-Continue to tighten and release each group of muscles in your body until
+Continue to tighten and release each group of muscles in your body until you reach

 Sit or lie down and close your eyes.
 For 5 to 10 minutes, imagine you’re in a place

-you love like the beach, the mountains, or the house you grew up in.
-Breathe slowly
+you love.
+This may be the beach, the mountains, or the house you grew up in.
+Breathe

-and deeply as you imagine what you see, feel, hear, taste, and smell in your special
+slowly and deeply as you imagine what you see, feel, hear, taste, and smell in your

 Breathe slowly and deeply

 Lie flat on your back with your eyes closed.
-Place your feet slightly apart and rest
+Place your feet slightly apart.

-one hand above your navel, the other on your chest.
-Inhale through your nose and exhale
+Rest one hand above your belly button.
+Put the other hand on your chest.

 Eat a healthy diet and exercise regularly